Chilean woodstar: Distribution and habitat

 The Chilean woodstar is now (2022) known only from the Lluta, Azapa, and Vitor valleys of far northern Chile's Arica and Parinacota Region.
 There is an historical record further south in Antofagasta Province.
 There are also undocumented sight records in Peru in the Tacna Region and possibly Moquegua Region; the South American Classification Committee of the American Ornithological Society considers the species "hypothetical" in that country.

 The Chilean woodstar inhabits scrub, thickets, and gardens along river valleys of the arid Arica area.
 In elevation it generally ranges between 200 and 750 m.
 It is most common below 400 m but there is a small population at around 1800 m in the Vitor Valley and there are single records as high as 3000 m.

 Behavior

 Movement

 The Chilean woodstar is believed to be mostly sedentary.
-However, the records up to 3000 m suggest that they make elevational migration, and further suggest that continuous vegetation along the river valleys is necessary for those movements.
+However, the records up to 3000 m suggest that they make elevational migrations, and further suggest that continuous vegetation along the river valleys is necessary for those movements.